Wondering how to deal with intrusive thoughts? First, let's look into the exact nature of thoughts themselves.

-- Thoughts towards hurting yourself or someone else (including fear of purposefully or accidently harming yourself or a love one that may result in distrust around sharp objects or things that may inflict harm)
+- Thoughts towards hurting yourself or someone else (including fear of purposefully or accidently harming yourself or a loved one that may result in distrust around sharp objects or things that may inflict harm)

 - Sexual thoughts (including fear of being sexually attracted to infants, members of family or regarding sexual orientation)